RitaTea/Human_Resource_Dashboard_Visualization/README.md

 The R&D department has the highest attrition count of 133 out of 237 staff; this needs to be looked into, and the likely causes may include improper management relationships, conflict with workplace policies, salary, etc.

 In conclusion, the company can adapt the following to keep staff: competitive compensation and benefit, professional development, work-life balance, clear communication, employee involvement, and opportunities for advancement among others.

+#Do check my pdf. and pbix. files for the full project illustrations and insights